 - Customer Engagement.
 Increasing customer engagement is a key driver of our business and results of operations.
 Our ability to improve long-term customer satisfaction is dependent on the level of engagement we have with our customers.
 We are able to improve our long-term customer satisfaction by ensuring that we are successfully matching products and plans to consumers at the point of enrollment and having continued customer interactions throughout the life of the policy, both digitally and telephonically.
-We have a TeleCare team that is tasked with improving outreach efforts to our customers on how to ensure that their physicians and medications are within their plan benefits, and (3) through more frequent interactions, identify if there are changes in a customer's health, financial or other circumstances that make another plan a better choice for their specific needs.
+We have a TeleCare team that is tasked with improving outreach efforts to our customers after their enrollment, which has allowed us to (1) educate customers on how to utilize these supplemental benefits, (2) educate customers on how to ensure that their physicians and medications are within their plan benefits, and (3) through more frequent interactions, identify if there are changes in a customer's health, financial or other circumstances that make another plan a better choice for their specific needs.
 As a marketplace that represents a multitude of both plans and carriers, we can educate customers even as their underlying plan or carrier changes if we proactively engage with them. - Seasonality of Our Revenue.
 We derive a substantial portion of our commission revenue in the fourth quarter because the annual Medicare annual enrollment period occurs from October 15th to December 7th.
 Additionally, as a result of the annual Medicare Advantage open enrollment period that occurs from January 1st to March 31st, commission revenue is typically second-highest in our first quarter.
 Although we are able to generate revenue throughout the year, including through selling products and plans to individuals who turn 65 or qualify for a Medicare special enrollment period, as well as offering additional services and ancillary products and plans throughout the year, our success is substantially dependent on selling products and plans during the Medicare annual enrollment period and the Medicare Advantage open enrollment period.